nus-cs2103-AY1718S2/addressbook-level4/collated/functional/emer7.md

     }

     /**
-     * Replaces the Reviews in this list with those in the argument review list.
+     * Replaces the Reviews in this list with those in the argument reviews list.
      */
     public void setReviews(Set<Review> reviews) {
         requireAllNonNull(reviews);